darktjm/ebaz/README.md

 Gowin supports all parts and features, and also documents the scripting in a usable manner".

-I despise Python with the passion of a thoused fiery suns.
-The language (uncompilable, whitespace as a control structure, other issues common with interprted languages, like significant file names and forced file structuring and simple integrity checks impossible to do until run-time) and its interpreter(s) (consumes all available resources if possible) are bad enough, but the ecosystem is even
+I despise Python with the passion of a thousand fiery suns.
+The language (uncompilable, whitespace as a control structure, other issues common with interpreted languages, like significant file names and forced file structuring and simple integrity checks impossible to do until run-time) and its interpreter(s) (consumes all available resources if possible) are bad enough, but the ecosystem is even